Bio1M/Bio1M.github.io/practice.md

 	* Answers posted one week before test
 {% endcomment %}

-* some content will not be exactly the same; if there's something in an old test that I haven't covered, you will not be responsible for it
+Some content will not be exactly the same; if there's something in an old test that I haven't covered, you will not be responsible for it
 {% comment %}
 * some years have focused a bit more on earlier units than this year will
 {% endcomment %}